top of page

 USHLA

-The structure of the U.S. Health Literacy Association, includes its Board of Directors, Regional Coordinators, and Task Force Chairs, and of course, it's members—all working together to guide, represent, and advance the organization’s mission nationwide.
+The structure of the U.S. Health Literacy Association, includes its board of directors, regional coordinators, task force chairs, and of course, its members—all working together to guide, represent, and advance the organization’s mission nationwide.

 USHLA

 Board members guide key initiatives, support member-led efforts, and help shape the direction of national health literacy work.
-Through collaborative decision-making and thoughtful stewardship, the Board advances USHLA’s vision of equitable, clear, and accessible health communication for all.
-The Board of Directors is made up of the following positions:
+Through collaborative decision-making and thoughtful stewardship, the board advances USHLA’s vision of equitable, clear, and accessible health communication for all.
+The board of directors includes these officials.

 President